Ivernoerve/docurator/project_tracker.md

 1. Create decorator to capture docs

-    - [] Two modes
+    - [x] Two modes
-        - docuemnt
+        - document/ doc
         - production (does not collect information)
-    - [] Factory function to return decorator based on mode
+    - [x] Factory function to return decorator based on mode
     - [x] Capture information about function to be documented, store in various `dataclass` depending on type
         -  name
         -  qualname